 After the new behaviour has been rolled out across the globe in July, advertisers will no longer be able to create new broad match modifier keywords.
 Therefore existing broad match modifier keywords will serve under the new behaviour.

 Google has continuously been looking to improve its own understanding of search intent so to make it easier for advertisers to reach customers.
 The updates to phrase and broad match modifier keywords initially will be somewhat disruptive to advertisers and their PPC efforts on Google.
-However, it is anticipated that eventually this update will make it easier for advertisers to streamline keyword management, saving time.
+However, it is anticipated that eventually, this update will make it easier for advertisers to streamline keyword management, saving time.
+Tillison are experts in Google Ad Management and can help you!

 So what do you think of the latest Google update to keyword match type?
 How much has it disrupted you?
 Do you think it’ll make things easier going forward?
 We’d love to hear your thoughts, so make sure you comment below or tweet us @TeamTillison.